Skip to main content

 Illicit Markets Shrink Post-Legalization ⇔ (2A’) > (1B’) + (3B’)

-Notably, all four components, (2A’), (1B’), and (3B’), can be minimized with a healthy cannabis regulatory environment, namely inclusive licensing requirements (e.g., ample availability of licenses with relatively low license fees, taxes, and regulatory burdens), together with ample enforcement of laws and regulations.
+Notably, all three components, (2A’), (1B’), and (3B’), can be minimized with a healthy cannabis regulatory environment, namely inclusive licensing requirements (e.g., ample availability of licenses with relatively low license fees, taxes, and regulatory burdens), together with ample enforcement of laws and regulations.
 To my knowledge, most states have not accomplished this.
 Instead, as the analysis describes, legalization of cannabis has increased demand, while unsatisfactory regulatory environments have fostered illicit activity in favor of licensed activity.

 References